nittoorp/Illumio-Progamming-Challenge/README.md

 To read the NAT and FLOW file and return the FLOW IP address pair.

 # Taken around 90 minutes to complete the challenge
-# started at 5 pm 01/21 and finished whatever I could by 6:30pm
+# started at 5 pm 01/21 and finished by 6:30pm

 I've approached the problem in the following way: